Homo sapiens may not have been the first to use fire4699x 15. 11. 2019 1 Reader

-“Making fire is a skill you need to learn.
-We have never seen anyone who could make a fire without the knowledge and skills. ”
+"Making a fire is a skill that needs to be learned.
+We have never seen anyone start a fire without the right knowledge and skills. ”

-Looking at the sediment samples, the research team was able to determine the amount of polycyclic hydrocarbons (PAHs) released by the combustion of organic matter.
-One type of PAH is one of the so-called "light" ones that is widely dispersed and indicates fires, while the other type is "heavy" and disperses much closer to the source of the fire.
+Looking at the sediment samples, the research team was able to determine the amount of polycyclic hydrocarbons (PAHs) released during the combustion of organic matter.
+One type of PAH is so-called "light", which is widely dispersed and indicates fires, while the other type is "heavy" and disperses much closer to the source of the fire.